Up to 60% off sofas & mattresses — limited‑time deals.

 Prioritize frame and suspension so the sofa keeps its shape

-• Suspension: Springs or well-designed webbing should feel supportive across the full seat width—not just in the center “sweet spot.”
+• Suspension: Springs or well-designed webbing should feel supportive across the whole seat, not just in one sweet spot.
+That matters even more in long-term sofa seating.

 Match fabric and configuration to your household

-• Long-term flexibility: If you move often or have narrow entries, a modular 3-seat configuration can reduce delivery risk.
+• Long-term flexibility: If you move often or have tight entries, a modular setup can reduce delivery risk and make room changes easier.

 Action summary

-• Measure the room footprint and the full delivery path before choosing a model.
+• Measure the room and the full delivery path before choosing a model.

-• Match seat depth and seat height to your primary sitting posture, not just “lounging vibes.”
+• Match seat depth and seat height to the way you actually sit, not the way a styled photo looks.

 3-seater vs sectional: which fits small living rooms better?